-- Exhibit notebook that includes the following: - o Book #1 - Four-generation pedigree chart.
+- Exhibit notebook that includes the following: - Book #1 - Four-generation pedigree chart.
 This would include you, your parents, grandparents, and great-grandparents, ancestors #1 through #15.
-You must use the pedigree charts listed in the Indiana 4-H website, 4-H 748Pc-W or 4-H 748Pbw-W or the commercial software forms, but not the old "packet" pedigree charts. - A Family Group Sheet for each pair of great-grandparents.
+You must use the pedigree charts listed in the Indiana 4-H website, or the commercial software forms, but not the old "packet" pedigree charts. - A Family Group Sheet for each pair of great-grandparents.
 Sources of information filled in on family group sheets (see section "Recording the Information" in the Indiana 4-H Genealogy Resource Guide 4-H 748). - Book #2 (Ancestors 8-15 information) - An additional information worksheet for each set of great-grandparents. - A diary of your work - Book #3 (Ancestors 8-15 information) - Any photographs were taken of tombstones of your ancestors and their children.
 Please document the location of tombstone(s) and label with ancestor name, ancestor number, and date photo was taken.
 Rubbings are acceptable in lieu of photographs. - Any other documents or pictures pertaining to these generations, correctly labeled.